cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/secure-dns-network.md

 ![Block Threats](../static/secure-web-gateway/secure-dns-network/block-threats.png)

-The policy will block security threats for any location in your Cloudflare for Teams deployment.
+The policy will block security threats for any location in your Cloudflare Zero Trust deployment.
 If you want to only block the security risks selected above for the location created previously, add an `AND` rule to the selector.
 Choose `Location` and check the location to include in this policy.

 ![Include Location](../static/secure-web-gateway/secure-dns-network/include-location.png)